[Republished with permission from The Twenties Club - "Emma Lewisham Expands Her Beauty Empire With An Insanely Good Moisturiser"]

 My first ever moisturiser was Cetaphil’s Moisturising Lotion.
 It was for face and body – I know!
 Both!
 Or neither.
 And I applied it everywhere, liberally.
 I learnt early on in my skincare journey that my face was almost offensively sensitive and a brand like Cetaphil, with its commitment to being free from fragrance and other irritants, did the job well.
 But that’s all it did: Temporary hydration.

-“Clean, for us, is rigorous.
-It means a product that is made without any ingredients linked to harmful health effects whether that be hormone disruption, cancer, or plain-old skin irritation.
-Where some brands eliminate six, we adhere to the Environmental Working Group’s (EWG) definition of hazardous ingredients and eliminate 1,400 ingredients that are identified by the EWG as being deleterious, potentially harmful or irritating to the skin.”
+“Our products are made without any ingredients linked to harmful health effects whether that be hormone disruption, cancer, or plain-old skin irritation.
+Where some brands eliminate six, we adhere to the Environmental Working Group’s (EWG) definition of hazardous ingredients and eliminate 2,700 ingredients that are identified by the EWG as being deleterious, potentially harmful or irritating to the skin.”

 Lewisham and her team spent two years undergoing product research and development before launching the Supernatural 72-Hour Crème, and she was quick to point out that it is so much more than just a moisturiser: